OctopusDeploy/docs/docs/deployment-process/variables/sensitive-variables.md

 Any value you want can be treated as a secret by Octopus.
 It is up to you to choose the most appropriate balance of secrecy and usability.
 As a rule of thumb, any individual value which should be encrypted, or masked in logs, should be made sensitive in Octopus.

-The most straightforward example is a password or key: make it sensitive and it will be encrypted into the database and masked in the Octopus task logs.
+The most straightforward example is a password or key.
+Make the password or key sensitive and it will be encrypted into the database and masked in the Octopus task logs.

 Another common example is building a compound value using the [variable substitution syntax](docs/deployment-process/variables/variable-substitution-syntax.md), like a database connection string.
 Imagine a variable called `DB.ConnectionString` with the value `Server=#{DB.Server};Database=#{DB.Database};User=#{DB.Username};Password#{DB.Password};`.
 In this case you should at least make the `DB.Password` variable sensitive so it will be encrypted in the database and masked from any Octopus task log messages like this `Server=db01.mycompany.com;Database=mydatabase;User=myuser;Password=*****`.
 You could also make `DB.Username` or any of the other components of this template sensitive.